rishiiiidha/blackjack-game/README.md

 ## Game Rules

 1. **Card Values**: In this game, the Jack, Queen, and King all count as 10 points.
-Aces can be counted as 1 point, depending on which value is more favorable to your hand.
+Aces is counted as 1 point, other cards are their default values.

 2. **Card Removal**: Cards are not removed from the deck as they are drawn, so the same card can be drawn in consecutive rounds.